 The Veriskin Solution

-Angiogenesis - An Early Hallmark of Cancer
+Pathological Angiogenesis - An Early Hallmark of Cancer

-The role of pathological angiogenesis in cancer progression has long been recognized 1 2 3.
-The induction of angiogenesis is generally considered essential to ensure the supply of nutrients and oxygen for malignant tissue growth, invasion, and metastasis.
-In order for a tumor cell to survive it cannot be more than a few hundred micrometers from the nearest blood vessel 4.
-Blood vessel structural abnormalities have been shown to reveal underlying disease very early during the onset of disease; for example it has been reported that after arrival of only 60 to 80 of tumor cells to an in vivo host tissue it starts to exhibit atypical changes in vasculature and that these changes extend beyond tumor margins5.
+The role of pathological angiogenesis in cancer progression has long been recognized.1,2,3 The induction of angiogenesis is generally considered essential to ensure the supply of nutrients and oxygen for malignant tissue growth, invasion, and metastasis.
+In order for a tumor cell to survive it cannot be more than a few hundred micrometers from the nearest blood vessel.4 Blood vessel structural abnormalities have been shown to reveal underlying disease very early during the onset of disease; for example it has been reported that after arrival of only 60 to 80 of tumor cells to an in vivo host tissue it starts to exhibit atypical changes in vasculature and that these changes extend beyond tumor margins.5

-It has been established that skin cancers 6 have a denser capillary network or larger dimensioned vasculature relative to those present in non-cancerous skin or common nevi 7 8 9 10.
-For example it has been shown that mean vascular counts (MVC) in cutaneous malignant melanoma are up to ~ 324 % higher than in common acquired nevi and ~ 500% higher than in normal skin 11.
-Similar increases in MVC were also reported for BCC and SCC tumors 7.
-Moreover, a gradual rise in vascularity with tumor progression was observed offering a basis for early detection, for monitoring efficacy of treatment and prognostic value 12 13.
-Neovascularization in melanoma has been correlated with poor prognosis, mortality, and elevated rate of relapse 9 14.
-Measurements of passive blood perfusion using high-resolution laser Doppler perfusion imaging 15 showed significantly elevated blood flow in primary melanoma tumors as compared to dysplastic melanocytic naevi (2.2x) and normal skin (3.6x); increase blood flow was also observed in BCC tumors 15.
+It has been established that skin cancers6 have a denser capillary network or larger dimensioned vasculature relative to those present in non-cancerous skin or common nevi.7,8,9,10 For example, mean vascular counts (MVC) in cutaneous malignant melanoma have been reported to be ~324% higher than in common nevi and ~500% higher than in normal skin.11 Similar increases in MVC were also observed in basal cell carcinoma (BCC) and squamous cell carcinoma (SCC) tumors.7 Moreover, a gradual rise in vascularity with tumor progression was observed offering a basis for early detection, for monitoring efficacy of treatment and prognostic value.12,13 Neovascularization in melanoma has been correlated with poor prognosis, mortality, and elevated rate of relapse.9,14 Measurements of passive blood perfusion using high-resolution laser Doppler perfusion imaging15 showed significantly elevated blood flow in primary melanoma tumors as compared to dysplastic melanocytic naevi (2.2x) and normal skin (3.6x); increased blood flow was also observed in BCC tumors.15

-Moreover, many sold tumors have highly elevated interstitial fluid pressure (IFP)16-17-18 which is attributed to leaky capillaries, increased resistance to interstitial fluid flow, and impaired lymphatic drainage.
-IFP in combination with lower venular pressure has been implicated in being responsible for the vessel collapse, the flow stasis and reversal in tumor vasculature 19.
-Perfusion experiments showed that geometrical flow resistance of tumors is nonlinear function to applied pressure; the flow resistance is significantly higher at lower perfusion pressure and then asymptotically decreases to a constant value at higher pressures 20-21-22; such non-linear flow dependence in tumors is in contrast to a constant flow resistance of normal tissues and has been attributed to viscoelasticity of tumor vessels and to cellular pressure exerted by the surrounding tumor cells 20
+Moreover, many sold tumors have highly elevated interstitial fluid pressure (IFP)16,17,18 which is attributed to leaky capillaries, increased resistance to interstitial fluid flow, and impaired lymphatic drainage.
+IFP in combination with lower venular pressure has been implicated in being responsible for the vessel collapse, the flow stasis and reversal in tumor vasculature.19 Perfusion experiments showed that geometrical flow resistance of tumors is nonlinear function to applied pressure; the flow resistance is significantly higher at lower perfusion pressure and then asymptotically decreases to a constant value at higher pressures;20,21,22 such non-linear flow dependence in tumors is in contrast to a constant flow resistance of normal tissues and has been attributed to viscoelasticity of tumor vessels and to cellular pressure exerted by the surrounding tumor cells.20

-Another relevant aspect of microcirculation is pressure-induced vasodilation (PIV) 23 24 25.
-Locally applied mechanical pressure induces localized cutaneous vasodilation in the human skin (which may be protecting against pressure-induced vascular dysfunction and lesion formation by delaying the occurrence of local ischemia)23 .
-In contrast, newly developed tumor vessels typically lack smooth muscle cells 19 and are less likely to respond to physical or chemical stimuli; i.e. their ability to actively vasodilate is impaired.
+Another relevant aspect of microcirculation is pressure-induced vasodilation (PIV).23,24,25 Locally applied mechanical pressure induces localized cutaneous vasodilation in the human skin (which may be protecting against pressure-induced vascular dysfunction and lesion formation by delaying the occurrence of local ischemia).23 In contrast, newly developed tumor vessels typically lack smooth muscle cells 19 and are less likely to respond to physical or chemical stimuli; i.e. their ability to actively vasodilate is impaired.

 Proprietary Data Analysis Algorithm